You want to lose weight. Get out of debt. Stop smoking. Eat more kale. Call your grandma more often.

 If you aren’t active, you want to lose a few pounds, or you frequently feel a bit depressed, try adding more activity into your life in a way that feels fun or luxurious.
 I like to hike with my friend Jen and her ecstatically joyful dog Lou.
 It takes a couple hours out of my day (that’s the luxurious part, since I’m so strapped for time) but it leaves me feeling as bright and happy as Lou.
 On days when I don’t have time for a hike, I walk on a treadmill while watching Modern Family.
 This is luxurious and fun because I don’t watch TV at any other time.

 It is miraculous to me that people can change themselves simply because they want to.
 New Year’s resolutions are an amazing act of creation, an art form where the canvas is the self.
-Cheers to making 2013 your happiest year yet!
+Cheers to making this year your happiest yet!